roger2000hk/godbase/maps/README.md

 	Cut(start, end Iter, fn TestFn) Any

-	// Deletes all elems after start matching key/val;
+	// Deletes elems from start to end, matching key/val;
-	// start, end, key & val are all optional, nil deletes all elems.
+	// start, end, key & val are all optional, nil means all elems.
 Specifying
 	// iters for hash maps only works within the same slot.
 Circular deletes,
 	// with start/end on opposite sides of root; are supported.
 Returns an iter to next
-	// elem and the number of deleted elems.
+	// elem and number of deleted elems.

 	Delete(start, end Iter, key Cmp, val interface{}) (Iter, int)